pypm/home/docs/studies/usa20210404/index.md

 ## Individual state histories

 The plots below show the case / hospitalization / deaths data for all 50 states, DC, and PR.
-The data fits were done using data up until March 27, 2021.
+The data fits were done using data up until April 3, 2021.

 The green points are the daily cases, the grey points the daily hospitalizations, and indigo points are the daily deaths (each averaged over a week).